Rakel Rodríguez: Life and career

 She is a pioneer in the research and teaching of interpreting courses in Sign Language in the artistic field at a European level, and she trains Sign Language interpreters in this area, in addition to teaching Signdance workshops and being a theater and dance teacher.
 Since 1998 she has been conducting research to merge the different sign languages with different artistic disciplines, she has participated in conferences as a speaker and has published different research articles in the university field.

 She founded the dance and theater company "Arymux - Somersault Soul" which she directs.
 She has shared the stage with singer-songwriters, writers, musicians and artists in general such as Coque Malla, Fetén Fetén, Iñaki Uranga, El Kanka, Conchita, Mr, Kilombo, Víctor Lemes, Té Canela, Kalakan, María de la Flor, El Jose, Pepa Niebla.
 Quintet, Clarisse, Confluence or Yoko Ono.
 He has given workshops on Signdanza, art, inclusion and communication at the University of the Basque Country and other universities in Spain and Europe, the Auditorium of the Guggenheim Museum Bilbao, Artebi, Ánima Eskola, the San Telmo Museum in Donostia, the La Alameda Dance School, Arteka, Ana Rosa Tercero Dance Center, among others.

 In 2016 she received the Prize for Cultural Creation from the Ramón Rubial Foundation.

 In 2021 she has been selected by the Fair Saturday Foundation Forum as one of the 30 international leaders to speak on culture, innovation and social change.

+In 2022, she was awarded the 2nd Edition of the Urregin Awards for Basque Theater and the Performing Arts, with the Ametsa Award for Innovation in the Performing Arts, with special mention for her involvement in favor of inclusion and equality, for take care of the gender perspective in her works and for the creation of the concepts of Signodanza and Signoarte with which she works.